Improving Lives Through Design

 A principal at CDH Partners, Melissa specializes in innovative architectural design and master planning for both public and private clients in the education and research sectors.
 She built her 23-year career upon a solid work ethic, integrity in design and ability to work across all architectural disciplines.
 Melissa’s successes are rooted in her natural skill set of building and leading effective teams, and her collaborative style brings together owners, contractors and consultants working toward the same goal.

 Considered one of the industry’s most prolific speakers, Melissa speaks at conferences around the country, including the 2018 national conference for the Association for Learning Environments.
-She was appointed to the Georgia Board of Architects and Interior Designers by Governor Nathan Deal in 2015, a board on which she still sits.
-Melissa was recently published in the 2019 AIA Atlanta yearly magazine, Design Equilibrium.
+She was recently published in the 2019 AIA Atlanta yearly magazine, Design Equilibrium.
 Many Learning by Design awards populate Melissa’s portfolio, but she cares most about the process of creation and the ability to bring her client’s vision to fruition.

 Melissa is committed to helping shape the legacies of those who thrive in her spaces, and she embraces CDH’s mission of designing spaces that improve the lives of others.
 With this clarity of purpose, Melissa creates impactful, award-winning design solutions to help others now and for generations to come.

 Melissa earned her Bachelor of Science and Master of Architecture (with honors) from Georgia Institute of Technology.
 She is also a member of the American Institute of Architects (AIA) and was appointed to the Georgia Board of Architects and Interior Designers by Governor Deal in 2015.